AN IMPORTANT GENERAL CONFERENCE 2020 UPDATE

 WELCOME MESSAGE FROM DAVID WELLS, GENERAL SUPERINTENDENT

 “It’s Time” – for leadership that is spiritually alive and marked by integrity.
-We are recommitting to being leaders of faithful character who leave a legacy of spiritual intimacy.

 Article Photo: Jakob Thomsen-Dam, Marianne Nielsen, and other members of the Nielsen family just before coming to Canada in 1928.

 WELCOME MESSAGE FROM KEVIN JOHNSON, MARITIME DISTRICT SUPERINTENDENT

 On behalf of the Maritime District family, Annemarie and I warmly welcome you to General Conference 2020.
 Although we are not going to have the honour of hosting you in Halifax, we are looking forward to being with you for the very first online General Conference.

 The unusual times we are living in cause me to think of Israel travelling through the wilderness.
 Just as this is a time unlike anything we have seen before, the wilderness was a place Israel had never seen before.
 They did not know how to get through the wilderness.
 They did not know how to find food.
 They had never been this way before.
 They would have been lost had it not been for the pillar of cloud by day and the pillar of fire by night.
 When it moved, they moved.
 The Lord looked down on them from the cloud.
 The cloud stood at the entrance to the tent of meeting.
 The cloud moved behind them to protect them.
 As long as they followed the cloud and the fire they could travel by day or night, they could make their way through unknown lands, and they were assured of God’s presence and provision.

 Our General Superintendent has called us to recognize that “‘It’s Time’ for us as a Fellowship of churches, ministries and leaders to engage in fresh adventures of mission, rooted in lives of spirit and truth.”